jugglinmike/speaking-nix/src/material/customization/index.md

 Whether you are using `bash`, `sh`, `zsh`, or some other shell, all shells recognize two orthogonal "invocation modes": interactive versus non-interactive, and login versus non-login.
-These modes effect how the process behaves as it initializes.
+These modes effect how the shell behaves as it starts.

 ---